-Among the external radioactive isotopes, $^{208}$ Tl is the most critical one due to that it has the highest energy $\gamma$ (2.61 MeV) from its decay.
+Among the external radioactive isotopes, Tl is the most critical one because it has the highest energy $\gamma$ (2.61 MeV) from its decay.
 This was also the primary reason that Borexino could not lower the analysis threshold to below 3 MeV [23].
-The problem is overcome in JUNO due to its much larger detector size.
-In addition, all detector materials of JUNO have been carefully selected to fulfill radiopurity requirements [38].
-The $^{238}$ U and $^{232}$ Th contaminations in SS are measured to be less than 1 ppb and 2 ppb, respectively.
-In acrylic both are at 1 ppt level.
-An improvement is from the glass bulbs of MCP-PMTs, in which the $^{238}$ U and $^{232}$ Th contaminations are 200 ppb and 125 ppb, respectively [39].
-They are 2 to 4 times lower than those of the 20-inch Hamamatsu PMTs.
+This problem is overcome in JUNO because of its much larger detector size.
+In addition, all detector materials at JUNO have been carefully selected to fulfill radiopurity requirements [38].
+The U and Th contaminations in SS are measured to be less than 1 ppb and 2 ppb, respectively.
+In acrylic, both are at the 1 ppt level.
+One improvement is from the glass bulbs of MCP-PMTs, in which the U and Th contaminations are 200 ppb and 125 ppb, respectively [39].
+These values are 2 to 4 times lower than those of the 20-inch

+Hamamatsu PMTs.